 MTI offers options for business degrees which lead to the completion of an Associate of Applied Science degree.
 In the first year, all students take a core group of courses that prepares them to make the decision to take the Accounting or Business Management emphasis their second year.

-The integration of technology allows students to take courses face-to-face, hybrid (online and face-to-face) and online.
-This offers a degree of flexibility that students today want.
 Accounting is the "language" of business.
 Accountants and bookkeepers continue to be in high demand; the Accounting emphasis will provide the graduate with many options.